-Each residential community has an Instagram account that highlights what is happening in the community, promotes upcoming events, and provides additional educational information (see page 49).
+Each residential community has an Instagram account that highlights what is happening in the community, promotes upcoming events, and provides additional educational information.
 The Department of Residential Education and Housing also has both Facebook and Instagram channels that provide helpful information throughout the year.
-Your CA will establish a GroupMe account with their residents to facilitate ongoing communication and conversation.
+Your CA will establish a group chat with their residents (e.g., GroupMe, WhatsApp, etc.) to facilitate ongoing communication and conversation.